We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • Settings: 10 (including white rice, sushi rice, mixed rice, and sweet rice)

-What we liked: The Cuckoo CR-0655F has a relatively straightforward control panel, particularly for cooks who plan on using the preset programs for cooking glutinous rice varieties, long-grain rice, and brown rice.
-The one slightly confusing element of the preset programs was that long-grain rice and brown rice share the same preset; while that may be unorthodox, it did result in the Cuckoo taking the top spot for the jasmine rice cooking test and the second spot in the basmati test.
+What we liked: The Cuckoo CR-0655F has a detailed control panel, including preset programs for cooking glutinous rice varieties, long-grain rice, and brown rice.
+The one confusing element of the preset programs was that long-grain rice and brown rice share the same preset; while that may be unorthodox, it did result in the Cuckoo taking the top spot for the jasmine rice cooking test and the second spot in the basmati test.
 The Cuckoo, like the Zojirushi, has a preset program for germinated brown rice.

-The rice cooker also has several other functions: a steam function, for steaming dumplings and vegetables; a porridge function, for making juk/congee/okayu; a multicook function, which is essentially a slow cooker; a baby food function, which, to be frank, we don't quite understand; and a cleaning function, which sterilizes the interior.
+The Cuckoo also has several other functions: a steam function for dumplings and vegetables; a porridge function, for making juk/congee/okayu; a multicook function, which is essentially a slow cooker; a baby food function, which, to be frank, we don't quite understand; and a cleaning function, which sterilizes the interior.

-Finally, the Cuckoo allows cooks to customize the rice-cooking process: You can choose how long the rice soaks before the cooking process begins, you can choose how long to heat the rice for, and you can choose the cooking temperature.
+Finally, the Cuckoo allows cooks to customize the process: You can choose how long the rice soaks before cooking begins, how long to heat the rice for, and the cooking temperature.
 We believe this level of control will be appealing to some cooks out there, particularly those who regularly purchase and eat different varieties of rice.

 What we didn't like: It didn’t blow any of the competitors out of the water in terms of texture, but we still think it did a solid job.